 Harvest wreaths are what we most commonly see for household decorations today most often during holiday seasons like Christmas or Chanukah when people wish to declare their holiday spirit.
 Wreaths can be woven from flowers, leaves, and foliage.
 Some artificial wreaths, when properly cared for, can beautify your home or front door for many years.

-There are several different types of these festooned garlands:
+There are several different types of wreath garlands:

 Advent wreath, or Advent crown: symbolizes the passage of the four weeks of Advent.
 This type of wreath usually lays horizontally on a table top and contains four to five candles.

-Enhance the images by adding little bells or sprinkles of glitter and bows here and there, or use to create Christmas wreath ornaments for the Christmas tree.
-String several different decorated images together to make garland wreaths or other holiday decorations.
-Kids can give these holiday wreaths as gifts to grandma and grandpa.
+Enhance the images by adding little bells or sprinkles of glitter and bows to create Christmas wreath ornaments for the holiday tree.
+String several different decorated wreaths together to make garlands and hanging holiday decorations.

 Applications for these patterns could include: